Absentee Online Link: https://fairfaxvillaes.fcps.edu/attendance-form

 Use this online link to report absences and late arrivals: https://fairfaxvillaes.fcps.edu/attendance-form

 All students who are not in their classroom by the official beginning of school (9:15 a.m.) are considered tardy.
 Students who arrive late are to report to the office before going to their classrooms.
 Parents must accompany students into the office to sign children in.

 Release of Students During the School Day

-When a student is to be picked up during school hours, a note signed by the parent or guardian must be presented to the teacher on the morning of the day the student is to leave early, except in emergencies.
-The parent or person designated in the note to pick the student up reports to the office and signs for the student’s release.
+When a student is to be picked up during school hours, a note signed by the parent or guardian must be presented to the teacher on the morning of the day the student is to leave early, except in emergencies where this notice is not possible.
+The parent or person designated in the note to pick the student up reports to the office and signs for p student’s release.
 The student will then be called out of the classroom and meet the person picking him/her up in the lobby reception area.
 Students cannot be called down to the office before the adult arrives at the school.